DevMountain/node-auth-afternoon/README.md

 * Define a const variable called PORT equal to 4000
 * Use the json method of the body-parser package as top level middleware.
 * Make the server listen on this port number using app.listen
+* Run nodemon and make sure there are no bugs.

 ### Solution